 “The tiny Finborough Theatre in Earls Court is one of the most stimulating venues in London, fielding a programme that is a bold mix of trenchant, politically thought-provoking new drama and shrewdly chosen revivals of neglected works from the past.”
 The Independent

 Founded in 1980, the Finborough Theatre makes its home above the historic Finborough Arms pub – built in 1868.
+This year the Finborough Theatre won the London Pub Theatres Magazine's London Pub Theatre of the Year Award.

 The Finborough Theatre has become known for our programme of new writing.
 Since 2000, new British plays have included Laura Wade’s London debut Young Emma, commissioned for the Finborough Theatre, two one-woman shows by Miranda Hart, James Graham’s Albert’s Boy with Victor Spinetti, Sarah Grochala’s S27 and Athena Stevens’ Schism which was nominated for an Olivier Award.